Go to the Transactions page and in the Filter field, type Convertible loan.

 - Find your portfolio: Click on your name (upper-right corner) then select portfolio.

-- See investments: The company you’ve invested in needs to add you as a shareholder with your email address and also needs to click on the Commit button on the Transactions page.
+- See investments: The company you’ve invested in needs to add you as a shareholder with your email address and also needs to click on the Publish button on the Transactions page.

 Ledgy lets you work with multiple admins on the cap table.
 You can see a change history in the change log on the Settings page.

-A Valuation must be inserted and commited on the Transactions page.
+A Valuation must be inserted and published on the Transactions page.

 Yes, the exit scenario modeling even takes liquidation preferences with a multiple, whether it’s participating with or without cap and interest into account.